JayDev010/Cybersecurity/Home Lab/ Azure Honeypot Detection & Visualization Lab/readme.md

 1. Create a [Free Azure Subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account) or use a paid subscription.
 If opting for a paid tier, remember to shut down/delete resources when done to avoid charges.

-2. Alternatively, use the [Cyber Range](https://skool.com/cyber-range) for a flat fee and get access to:
+2. Alternatively, use the [Cyber Range](https://skool.com/cyber-range) for a flat fee and get access to Azure resources.
-   - Azure resources
-   - Tenable & Defender for Endpoint
-   - Guided labs & courses
-   - Optional cybersecurity internship

 3. Once set up, log in to the [Azure Portal](https://portal.azure.com).